An EZ-structure for the mapping class group: Neighborhood bases

+By Lemma \ref{closure} and the definitions, the interiors of the countably many closed subsets $\overline{W(\xi_i,j,\ell)}$ of $\overline{\cal T}(S)$ have the properties stated in the corollary. \end{proof}

-To set up the proof, note that any minimal filling geodesic lamination $\xi$ decomposes $S$ into a union of ideal polygons.
+Any minimal filling geodesic lamination $\xi$ decomposes $S$ into a union of ideal polygons.
 Each of these polygons which is not an ideal triangle can be subdivided by adding isolated leaves which connect two non-adjacent cusps of the polygon.
-The various ways to subdivide these polygons determine a finite collection $\xi_0,\dots,\xi_k$ of distinct geodesic laminations which contain $\xi$ as a sublamination.
-Assume that $\xi_0=\xi$.
+The various ways to subdivide these polygons determine a finite collection $\xi^0,\dots,\xi^k$ of distinct geodesic laminations which contain $\xi$ as a sublamination.
+Assume that $\xi^0=\xi$, that is, $\xi^0$ is the unique lamination among the laminations $\xi^j$ which does not contain any isolated leaf.